grimmer0125/grimmer0125/README.md

 ## 👋 Hello there, I'm Grimmer Kang [![Linkedin](https://img.shields.io/badge/-LinkedIn-0077b5?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/tckang/)

-I'm passionate to make something good for people.
-Love science, programming, psychology, but not limited to these.
-Participated IoT, Streaming, Astronomy, AI, and Medical-imaging (partial in work and side projects) domains.
-Use JavaScript/TypeScript/Python and used C/C++/C#/Objective-C and Go (side project) languages.
-I've been a manager or a leader to build mobile-app and full-stack teams successfully and introduced Agile culture/flow in those organizations.
+I'm passionate about making something good for people.
+I love science, programming, and psychology, but not limited to these.
+I have participated in IoT, Streaming, Astronomy, AI, and Medical-imaging (partial in work and side projects) domains.
+Use JavaScript/TypeScript/Python recently and used C/C++/C#/Objective-C and Go (side project) languages.
+I've successfully been a manager or leader in building mobile apps and full-stack teams and introduced Agile culture/flow in those organizations.
 Welcome any collaboration.

+## Latest ongoing project

+- macOS desktop app: VS Code (Visual Studio Code) Switcher.
+It can even launch a VS Code window with the specific project folder name when VS Code is not opened.
+Its source code is not ready to be released yet, and the app has been submitted to the app store and is in review status, so please contact me if you want to try the beta version.
+It has a dependent VS Code extension https://marketplace.visualstudio.com/items?itemName=grimmer.SwitchV.

-## My open source free utilities
+## Open-source free utilities

 1. [iOS](https://itunes.apple.com/us/app/maolife/id1397714182)/~~[Android](https://play.google.com/store/apps/details?id=com.lifeoverflow.maolife)~~ This React Native app lets you record a cat/dog daily respiratory rate to get better long-term medical care (some heart and lung diseases, e.g. cat's HCM), sharing record permission OK.
 2. Utility: [Visual Studio Code Back and Forward button](https://marketplace.visualstudio.com/items?itemName=grimmer.vscode-back-forward-button) 35,000+ installs!